wakingrufus/lib-elo/README.md

 ## Features
 - Fully configurable _starting rating_, _k-factor_, and _xi_ values
 - Support for _n_-sized teams
 - "Exhibition" period: first _n_ games can have and adjustment multiplier in order to move a player to their proper rating faster.
-Their opponents will get an inverse multiplier.
+  Other players will get an inverse multiplier.

 ## Usage